SGpp/DisCoTec/paper.md

 parallel simulations that require distributed computing.

 `DisCoTec` is a C++ framework for the sparse grid combination technique.
-Targeted at HPC systems, it is used for parallel simulations, drawing on distributed-memory parallelism via MPI [@heeneMassivelyParallelCombination2018] and shared-memory parallelism via OpenMP.
+Targeted at HPC systems, it is used for parallel simulations [@heeneMassivelyParallelCombination2018], drawing on distributed-memory parallelism via MPI and shared-memory parallelism via OpenMP.
 It is designed to be used in combination with existing simulation codes, which can be used with `DisCoTec` in a black-box fashion.